codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Encrypting-the-Caesar-Cipher---6d7d.md

 {Encrypt}(.guides/caesare.sh)

-Once you are done, try decrypting on the next page.
+Once you are done, try decrypting the ciphertext on the next page.